 - Merz, D.P.
 (1994).
 My personal health transformation.
 In R. Carol (Ed.)
 Alternatives for women with endometriosis: A guide for women by women.
 Third Side Press: Chicago, IL.

 - Anthony, K. & Nagel, D.M. (in press).
 Coaching Online: A Practical Guide.
 Routledge

-- Stretch, L. Nagel, D.M. & Anthony, K. (in press).
+- Stretch, L. Nagel, D.M. & Anthony, K. (2017).
 The Use of Technology in Clinical Supervision and Training: Mental Health Applications, Charles C. Thomas, Publisher: Springfield, IL.

 - Anthony, K. & Nagel, D.M.
 (2010).
 Online therapy: A practical guide.
 Sage Publishing: London.

 - Anthony, K., Nagel, D.M. & Goss, S. (2010).
 The use of technology in mental health: applications, ethics and practice.
 Charles C. Thomas: Springfield, IL